I am a newly admitted student for 2022-2023. When will I hear about scholarship aid awards?

 What standardized tests do I need to take?

 Generally, all applicants are required to submit an official standardized test score.
 The GRE is the most universally accepted.
 Some programs within the Bloomberg School will accept alternate scores (MCAT, LSAT or GMAT).
 Once you decide on a degree program, review the standardized test score chart to determine the appropriate test.

 Due to the CoVid-19 Pandemic, standardized test scores for applications to the 2021-2022 academic year are optional for all programs EXCEPT the DrPH, Residency programs, MPH/MBA with the Carey Business School, and the MHS and PhD in Graduate Training Programs in Clinical Investigation.
 The admission committees will make no assumptions if a standardized test score is omitted from an application, but inclusion of a good score may improve the application package of a candidate with deficiencies in some areas.

 Keep in mind, test results can take up to five weeks to reach SOPHAS.
 So please plan to take the appropriate test well in advance of any application deadlines.

 Do I need to submit TOEFL or IELTS scores with my application?

-International students from countries where English is not the official language must submit either a TOEFL or an IELTS score with their online application.
-Details regarding this requirement and possible exemptions may be found on Admission Services' international students page.
+International students from countries where English is not the official language must submit the scores of an English language proficiency test.
+The Bloomberg School will accept either TOEFL, IELTS, Duolingo English Test, or Pearson Test for English(PTE) Academic scores to fulfill this requirement.
+Details regarding this requirement and possible exemptions may be found on the international applicant page.